openebs-archive/openebs-docs/docs/cas.md

 CAS containerizes the storage software and uses Kubernetes Custom Resource Definitions (CRDs) to represent the low-level storage resources, such as disks and storage pools.
 This model enables storage to be integrated into other cloud-native tools seamlessly.
 The storage resources can be provisioned, monitored, managed using cloud-native tools such as Prometheus, Grafana, Fluentd, Weavescope, Jaeger, and others.

-### Lower blast radius

-CAS architecture does not follow a typical distributed storage architecture with blast radius limitations.
-With synchronous replication from storage controller onto the storage replicas, the storage becomes highly available.
-The metadata of volume replicas are not shared among the nodes and is independently managed on every local node.
-If a node fails, the storage controller, which is a stateless container in this case, is spun on a node where second or third replica is running and data continues to be available.
-Hence, with CAS there is no blast radius effect that is typically seen in distributed storage systems such as Ceph, Glusterfs, and so on in the event of node failures.

 Similar to hyperconverged systems, storage and performance of a volume in CAS is scalable.
 As each volume is having it's own storage controller, the storage can scale up within the permissible limits of a storage capacity of a node.
 As the number of container applications increase in a given Kubernetes cluster, more nodes are added, which increases the overall availability of storage capacity and performance, thereby making the storage available to the new application containers.
 This process is exactly similar to the successful hyperconverged systems like Nutanix.

+### Lower blast radius

+CAS architecture does not follow a typical distributed storage architecture that ends up having higher blast radius when nodes fail or rebuild is in progress.

+With synchronous replication from storage controller onto the fixed storage replicas, the storage becomes highly available.
+The metadata required to maintain the replicas is simplified to saving the information of the nodes that have replicas and information about the status of replicas to help with quorum.
+If a node fails, the storage controller, which is a stateless container in this case, is spun on a node where second or third replica is running and data continues to be available.
+Hence, with CAS there the blast radius is much lower and also localized to the volumes that have replicas on that node.

 ## See Also: